 With access to the island’s largest forest and some wonderful waterfalls, you’ll certainly be happy during your stay.
 The campsite is one of the best open-all year-round campsites in Iceland., and the cost is ISK 2.000 per adult, per night.

 Atlavík campsite lies within Iceland’s largest forest, Hallormsstaðaskógur, located on the shores of the Lagarfljót lake.

 Here you’ll have many hiking trails at your doorstep, as well as views of Lagarfljót and surrounding mountains.
-The price for 2022 is ISK 1.800 per person.
+The price is approximately 1,800 ISK per person..
 Keep in mind this campsite has no electrical outlets for vehicles.